 For detailed analysis and demographics…consider customized products from HR software vendors.

 For a snapshot of hiring trends nationally or in your state…visit the Bureau of Labor Statistics or your state workforce commission.

 To learn how many applicants you have received for a position in the past…mine your organization’s HR data.

 Step 3: Analyze and adjust

-Look at data on compensation, job titles, locations, etc., to see what’s happening in the market, and adjust your recruitment strategy accordingly.
+By using a “people analytics” approach you can look at data on compensation, job titles, locations, etc., to see what’s happening in the market, and adjust your recruitment strategy accordingly.
 You can also find how many people apply to certain positions, and how quickly they are filled using recruiting and workforce planning software such as CEB Talent Neuron or PeopleFluent.
 This helps you better predict the hiring life cycle.
 You can move quickly to open a position that traditionally draws fewer applicants.
 Or, if many people have applied to the position in the past, you can take your time and absorb the extra work internally.